vultisig/docs/README.md

 🧙 Contribute to the code ([https://github.com/vultisig](https://github.com/vultisig))\
 \
-\_\*\_backed up: meaning that a device can be lost and access to funds is still ensured.
+\_\*\_fallback device: meaning that a device can be lost and access to funds is still ensured.
 Deleting the application is equivalent to losing the device.
 To properly back up the vault shares, please use the [following steps](user-actions/managing-your-vault/vault-backup.md).